Skating Programs

 What is Aspire?

 The Aspire program provides a jump start to competitive figure skating for enthusiastic beginner level skaters.
-Skaters interested in joining Aspire are required to have successfully completed the Basic 4 level (for Aspire Youth and Aspire Teen groups), Adult 3 (for Adult Aspire group), or above before joining.
-Skaters may enroll in Junior Aspire at Basic 3 and Basic 4 levels.
+Skaters interested in joining Aspire are required to have successfully completed the Basic 4 level (for Aspire YOUTH and Aspire TEEN groups), Adult 3 (for ADULT Aspire group), or above before joining.
+Skaters may enroll in Junior Aspire at Basic 3 through Basic 6 levels.

 Participants enjoy on-ice classes, off-ice instruction, and practice time, introducing skaters to different facets of the sport, including jumps, spins, skating skills, synchronized skating, and ice dance.
 Aspire skaters train 2–3 days per week during the LSA Learn to Skate USA sessions, with an additional off-ice conditioning class.